Agile-Labs-Tech/agilelabs-isms-policy/13 Incident mgt/README.md

 # Incident Management

 1. An information security incident is a single or a series of unwanted or unexpected information security events that have a significant probability of compromising business operations and threatening information security.
-2. Incidents affecting office automation, application systems (services), ICT/IS assets and network infrastructure shall be managed by the SA, or his/her appointed deputy.
+2. Incidents affecting office automation, application systems (services), ICT/IS assets and network infrastructure shall be managed by the TL, or his/her appointed deputy.

 ## Receipt And Classification Of Incidents, Weaknesses And Events

-1. All employees, supplier or other third party who is in contact with information and/or systems of Agile Lab must report any system weakness, incident or event which could lead to a possible incident must be reported to SA or his/her appointed deputy.
+1. All employees, supplier or other third party who is in contact with information and/or systems of Agile Lab must report any system weakness, incident or event which could lead to a possible incident must be reported to Manager or his/her appointed deputy.
-2. Incidents, weaknesses and events must be reported as soon as possible, by sending an email to the helpdesk account to report incidents and create a ticket; which may be followed via phone or in person.
+2. Incidents, weaknesses and events must be reported as soon as possible, by informing the manager to report incidents and create a ticket on PagerDuty; which may be followed via phone or in person.
-3. Users may report phishing, spam and malicious email by clicking on the &quot;Report Phishing&quot; icon in the Home menu in the Outlook email client application.
+3. Users may report phishing, spam and malicious email by sending to dedicated email address.
 4. The person who received the information must classify it in the following way:

     1. security weakness or event – no incident occurred, but the event related to a system, process or organization may trigger the occurrence of an incident in the near or further future